 After the beeswax all over the floor incidents, I was determined to clean up my ingredients and make a special place for them in the house.
 My essential oils had been stored in a small tote and they kept falling over and leaking.
 It wasn’t a good solution.
 And, I obviously needed to get the rest of the ingredients up and away.
 Who knows what else a hungry mouse will chew on!

 For my essential oils, I like to store them in a kitchen drawer.
 They are easy to access and they still stay in a cool, dark place.
 I purchased this Bamboo Drawer Organizer.
 I like it because all of the sections are adjustable so I can make them smaller or larger depending on what I need room for.
-In this drawer I store my essential oils (upright!) and small, loose containers that I use for homemade things.
+In this essential oil drawer organizer, I store my essential oils (upright!) and small, loose containers that I use for homemade things.
 I also have a few extra oil bottles, droppers, and lids for homemade concentrates.

 I picked these little totes up at the dollar store.
 I like that they have tall sides and they are perfect for storing larger bottles that need to stay upright (such as carrier oils, soaps, etc.).
 I also use them to store bags of add-in items such as special sea salts, bentonite clay, and special waxes.
 I prefer these containers without lids so the items can sit upright.